ohioh/ohioh.de/PWA.md

 If the ServiceWorker has to load something that is not yet avaible in the Cache [ because it wasn't loaded yet as an example] the serviceWorker will ask for Networkconnection.
 When this is not avaible it will redirect  to the fallbackPage.html to inform the User about.

+## Strategy: Cache only

+This strategy helps in situation, where a relink or data change would brake the information by it self.
+MAyby when loading something from the database.
+Then it is important to only use cache when Nétwork is not avaible.
+On this way the dataquality is secured.